Call EPA 24 hours a day 1300 EPA VIC or 1300 372 842

 EPA’s public litter reporting service was the first of its kind to be established in Australia.
 It enables members of the public to report people who throw litter from a Victorian-registered motor vehicle.
 As a result of this service, more than 20,000 people are reported to EPA every year.

-Over 85 per cent of litter reports EPA receives relate to lit and unlit cigarette butts being thrown from vehicles.
+Eighty-six per cent of litter fines EPA issues relate to lit and unlit cigarette butts being thrown from vehicles.
 Food packaging, drink containers and poorly secured rubbish are also among the reports received.

 EPA thanks members of the community who take the time to report people who break the law by littering.